Qatari folklore: Preservation

-After oil operations commenced in Qatar, a dramatic shift on societal customs was witnessed, resulting in a loss of cultural heritage.
+After oil operations commenced in Qatar, a dramatic shift in societal customs was witnessed, resulting in a loss of cultural heritage.
 As folk stories were rarely documented in the past, there has been an urgency by Qatari authorities to preserve and record as much oral history as can be remembered.
 In particular, the Ministry of Culture and Sports (MCS) and local universities have been at the forefront of these efforts to transcribe Qatari folklore.
 The MCS and universities in Education City often collaborate with each other by jointly authoring books on Qatari folklore and organizing conferences.

 In 1983, a joint effort was launched by the Gulf Cooperation Council (GCC) states known as the Arab Gulf States Folklore Centre (AGSFC, later renamed the GCC States Folklore Centre), and was headquartered in Qatar's capital city, Doha.
 The center was responsible for releasing books in Arabic and English, holding conferences and organizing workshops related to Persian Gulf heritage.
 Furthermore, the center published a quarterly journal known as Al-Ma'thurat al-Sha'biya.
+In 1984, the first-ever book documenting Qatar's folklore was published under the title Popular Stories in Qatar, written by Muhammad Talib Al-Duwayk and published by the AGSFC.
+The book is split into three main sections: the first section documenting the storytellers themselves, the second on the beginnings, patterns, and social uses of Qatari folk stories, and finally, the re-telling of several popular tales in vernacular Qatari dialect.

+A project known as Swalif (meaning "stories" in Arabic) was launched by several Qatar University students under the supervision of faculty member Andrew Mills in 2010 to document oral stories and folktales through audio recordings.

+Modern adaptations

+In December 2023, Qatar Museums released a four-part series of animated shorts revolving around the most prominent folktales in Qatar.
+Entitled Hazawy, which is the local term for "folktales", the series was produced by Sheikha Roda Al Thani.
+The inaugural episode features the legend of May and Gilan.
+The series had two of its episodes featured at the 2024 Columbus International Film & Animation Festival.